12 Warning Signs Of A Sleep Disorder

 This may seem normal.
 However, it is problematic if this reoccurs over and again.
 If you are unable to sleep during your regular sleeping hours, this is a sign of a sleep disorder.

-This is why; sleepiness may affect you during other times, especially at the daytime.
+This is why; sleepiness may affect you during other times, especially in the daytime.
 Even napping for 30 minutes or so may not help in taking away the sleepiness.

 10. Waking Up Several Times in the Night